Abraham Lincoln's boyhood home at Knob Creek, Kentucky

 To say log cabins are a longstanding architectural staple would be an understatement.
 Most historians agree that the first log cabins in the U.S. were constructed in the mid-17th century.
-Initially primarily used as temporary and utilitarian structures, like barns and chicken coops, this iconic style has evolved considerably over the last few centuries into permanent and vacation dwellings enjoyed by all kinds of people.
+Initially primarily used as temporary and utilitarian structures, like barns and chicken coops, this iconic log cabin style has evolved considerably over the last few centuries into permanent and vacation dwellings enjoyed by all kinds of people.

 The country’s seventh president, Andrew Jackson was also the first U.S. president to be born in a log cabin.
 The cabin was located in South Carolina on the Crawford Plantation and brought Jackson into the world in 1787.